TipTop Installation Tutorial

 conda install jupyter

-If you don’t wish to use the provided Jupyter Notebooks, you can convert them using the jupyter library:
+If you don’t wish to use the provided Jupyter Notebooks directly, you can convert them to Python scripts using:

 jupyter nbconvert --to python targetNotebook.ipynb